 If a match is postponed on your accumulators, it means that the wager is void, and you’ll get a refund for the stake.
 The bet will depend on the rest of the selections, except if other matches are postponed.
 Overall, it doesn’t have a significant adverse effect on your chances of winning.

 What is the best betting site for accumulators?

 The best betting site for accumulators is Betfair.
 You can get the best odds from Betfair at any time you’re placing an accumulator.
 The website also provides great offers and promotions for both new and existing punters.

 How to lay an accumulator on Betfair?

-You can lay an accumulator on Betfair by opening an account, finding the suitable sport, exploring the market, and adding multiple bets to your slip.
+You can lay an accumulator on Betfair by opening an account, finding a suitable sport, exploring the market, and adding multiple bets to your slip.
 Note that you need to click the ‘Multiples’ tab on the left of the page to enjoy the bet.
-Ensure that you fill in your wagering amount, then click on the “Lay Multiple” button and place the stake.
+Ensure that you fill in your wagering amount, click on the “Lay Multiple” button and place the stake.

 How to do an accumulator on the William Hill app?